 - The hallucinations involve hearing, seeing, tasting, or physically notice things that nobody else sees.
 Auditory hallucinations are by far the most common.
 People can hear voices within them that make critical and abusive comments about their behavior or that they talk to each other.

 Negative symptoms involve a decrease or loss of normal functions.
 They are the following:

-- The reduced expression of emotions (affective dullness) implies a sample

-    of little or no emotion.
+- The reduced expression of emotions (affective dullness) implies a sample of little or no emotion.
 The face lacks mobility.
-People have little or no

-    visual contact.
-They do not use their hands or their heads to give emotional

-    emphasis while talking.
-The facts that usually produce laughter or tears do

-    not provoke in them any response.
+People have little or no visual contact.
+They do not use their hands or their heads to give emotional emphasis while talking.
+The facts that usually produce laughter or tears do not provoke in them any response.

-    - The anhedonia refers to a diminished ability to experience pleasure.

-    People show little interest in their previous activities and use time in

-    others that lack purpose or purpose.
+- Anhedonia refers to a diminished ability to experience a pleasure.
+People show little interest in their previous activities and use time in others that lack purpose or purpose.

 - The lack of sociability is the lack of interest in relating to others.

 These negative symptoms are often associated with a general loss of motivation, objectives, and sense of purpose.

 - Disorganization implies the existence of extravagant thinking and behavior disorders.

 - The thought disorder refers to disorganized thinking, manifested through language or inconsistency constant changes from one topic to another.
 The language can be slightly disorganized or totally incoherent and incomprehensible.

 - The extravagant behavior may take the form of nonsense, agitation or appearance, hygiene, or inappropriate behavior.
 A catatonia is an extreme form of extravagant behavior in which the person maintains a rigid posture and resists the force exerted by others to be moved or, on the contrary, moves suddenly in a random manner.